MicrosoftDocs/VBA-Docs/api/Word.options.alertifnotdefault.md

 # Options.AlertIfNotDefault property (Word)

 Returns or sets a  **Boolean** that is **True** if users are notified if Word is not the default program for viewing and editing documents.
-Read-write.
+Read/write.

 ## Syntax